lead time vs cycle time

 What is Cycle Time?

 Cycle Time is also a velocity metric in manufacturing and an important strategic tool for project management.
-Cycle Time measures the time an engineering team takes to finish a project.
+Actual Cycle Time measures the time an engineering team takes to finish a project.
 Simply put, it reflects the time spent producing a feature until it is ready for shipment.

 It is an indicator of development processes’ velocity, showing how fast an engineering team can deliver a product to customers, from when work has started until the moment it’s been delivered.
 It all comes down to the team’s development velocity.